johe123qwe/github-trending/README.md

 ## Java

+* 【2024-01-02】[gunnarmorling / 1brc](https://github.com/gunnarmorling/1brc) - The One Billion Row Challenge -- A fun exploration of how quickly 1B rows from a text file can be aggregated with Java
 * 【2024-01-01】[spring-projects / spring-modulith](https://github.com/spring-projects/spring-modulith) - Modular applications with Spring Boot
 * 【2023-12-31】[cBioPortal / cbioportal](https://github.com/cBioPortal/cbioportal) - cBioPortal for Cancer Genomics
 * 【2023-12-31】[Hongmiao0207 / chatgpt-java](https://github.com/Hongmiao0207/chatgpt-java) - ChatGPT Java, it supports some of OpenAI's official interfaces (all interfaces will be supported in the future) and provides a conversational mode based on command-line chat.